You have read this article christmas

 We added a little more orange around the place recently.
 Awhile back I'd ordered some of these super inexpensive frames that come in a million sizes.
 I love changing things up, so we plan to switch out the prints now and then.
 The little cactus is from Home Depot, and our magazines and owner's manuals are now tucked away in orange files from IKEA.

-You have read this article home with the title December 2010.
-You can bookmark this page URL http://jenkrebs.blogspot.com/2010/12/orangifying-house.html.
+with the title December 2010.
+You can bookmark this page URL https://jenkrebs.blogspot.com/2010/12/orangifying-house.html.
 Thanks!

 Test your mid-century design knowledge